Chart Color Schemes

 Burrum - Fraser is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Burrum-Fraser, as per the latest Census evaluation, 94.6% of dwellings were houses with the remaining 5.4% consisting of semi-detached homes, apartments, and other types.
-This compares to Non-Metro Qld's 91.8% houses and 8.2% other dwellings.
-Home ownership in Burrum-Fraser stood at 54.2%, with mortgaged properties at 27.6% and rented dwellings at 18.2%.
-The median monthly mortgage repayment was $1,300, higher than Non-Metro Qld's average of $1,179.
-The median weekly rent in Burrum-Fraser was $300, compared to Non-Metro Qld's $260.
-Nationally, Burrum-Fraser's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Burrum-Fraser, as per the latest Census evaluation, 94.6% of dwellings were houses, with the remaining 5.4% consisting of semi-detached homes, apartments, and other dwelling types.
+This contrasts with Non-Metro Qld's figures of 91.8% houses and 8.2% other dwellings.
+Home ownership in Burrum-Fraser stood at 54.2%, with mortgaged dwellings at 27.6% and rented ones at 18.2%.
+The median monthly mortgage repayment was $1,300, exceeding Non-Metro Qld's average of $1,179.
+The median weekly rent in the area was $300, compared to Non-Metro Qld's $260.
+Nationally, Burrum-Fraser's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing